adnanitdev/aws-cloud-infra/README.md

 # Terraform EKS Project

 This project automates the deployment of an Amazon EKS cluster within a VPC that includes both public and private subnets.
 The infrastructure is managed using Terraform and can be deployed using GitHub Actions.
-Also once the infra is deployed, argocd along with a sample application can also be deployed for full automated gitops arch.
+Also once the infra is deployed, argocd along with a sample application can also be deployed for fully automated gitops architecture.

 ## Project Structure